aws-amplify/amplify-js/docs/media/create/web-apps.md

 AWS Amplify provides UI components for React and Angular, so you can import AWS Amplify modules easily and use the UI components for Authentication and Storage categories.
 (Vue.js components support is coming soon.)

-In a React app, you can also use a Higher-Order-Component to provide a sign-in/sign-out experience simply by wrapping your app's main component:
+In a React app, you can also use a Higher-Order Components to provide a sign-in/sign-out experience simply by wrapping your app's main component:

 ```js
 export default withAuthenticator(App);